revagomes/commentrss_d8/README.txt

   - Copy commentrss.module to modules/
   - Enable the module as usual from Drupal's admin pages.

- Required (if you would not like to have nice vocabulary links in feeds):
+ Optional (if you would like to have nice vocabulary links in feeds):
   - Get vocabulary_list module and install as documented

 Credits / Contact
 ------------------------------------------------------------------------------

 This module was created by Gabor Hojtsy (goba[at]php.net), who is also the active maintainer.
+Moshe Weitzman provided several fixes and improvements.

 TODO
 ------------------------------------------------------------------------------

- - Put <link> tags into the HTML output if the user is on a page for which we provide RSS feeds
- - Either export a block with az XML/RSS button or try to hook into the syndication block provided by Drupal core
+ - Either export a block with an XML/RSS button or try to hook into the syndication block provided by Drupal core or hook up with syndication module